Off-season Croatia: why you should head to the holiday hotspot before summer hits

 Back near the tiny harbour, I follow a knowing-looking backpacker down to an emerald saltwater lagoon encircled by rock, somewhat bafflingly signed as the “Dead Sea”.
 Here brave sorts plunge in for a dip (sea temperatures hover around 15C at this time of year) or drape themselves on the flat rocks.
 Nearby, tall boulders seem elongated by mirror-smooth rockpools.
 The views back on Dubrovnik’s huddle of russet rooftops is stellar.

-Back in the old city, I find that late evening brings a more relaxed pace, as day-trippers depart and overnighters stick around for dinner.
+Back in the old city, I find that late evening brings a more relaxed pace, as daytrippers depart and overnighters stick around for dinner.
 I join them in the narrow, lantern-lit alleyway at Portun restaurant, where the waiter introduces me to Dingač, a punchy, full-bodied red wine made just kilometres away on the Pelješac Peninsula.
 It’s heaven with the fresh tortellini you find all over town, in this case plumped up with locally caught prawns and drizzled with a creamy saffron sauce.
 This is the rule, I think: get there early or venture out late.

 Still, by 25 April, the number of coaches purring up to Pile Gate, the entrance point to the town, is definitely increasing.
-I decide to jump ship – or onto one, at least, headed for Korčula Island (two hours away by catamaran).
+I decide to jump ship – or on to one, at least, headed for Korčula Island (two hours away by catamaran).
 I’m told it has an elegant limestone old town thought of as a “mini Dubrovnik”, plus an eco-farming and winemaking culture – but few tourists, until at least mid-May.

 Korčula is ludicrously beautiful.
 Though a few dozen visitors are strolling its port, it still feels imbued with an off-season calm.
 I check into the port’s most fabulous pad, Lešić Dimitri Palace, known for its serene waterfront location and Michelin-recognised restaurant.
 In the very top suite, I throw open my shutters to see honeyed Venetian architecture and pines on all sides: smatterings of russet tile here, silken bay there, and a clanging belltower just feet away.

 This is the sort of petite Mediterranean island where you can simply wander.
 After peeking into St Mark’s Cathedral and nursing a coffee in the square, I sling a towel into my backpack and set off following the coastline.
-Well paved and signed for tourists, it’s a joy to just follow your nose, whether on foot or by moped or e-bike.
+Well-paved and signed for tourists, it’s a joy to just follow your nose, whether on foot or by moped or e-bike.
 Tracing the coast west, I pass mini-harbours with fishing boats tied to scruffy piers and countless steps down to rocky swimming spots – aquamarine shallows on my right and a thick inland pine forest on my left.
 The first Greek settlers here named the island Kerkyra Melaina (“black Corfu”) for the thick darkness of its interior, reminiscent of the Ionian favourite.

 My first off-season hurdle hits on day two, as I realise the wineries and olive oil farms on Korčula don’t open until May.
 Disappointed, I resolve to at least taste a few glasses in town.
 Perching on casual benches at Mariola Wine Bar, I chat to Hana, a local, and Lucie, a friend also visiting the island.
 Comparing the local Grk and Posip whites, we talk about how Hana’s son is a competition-winning fisherman, and the in-laws that make enough of their own olive oil to supply the whole family through the year.
 “If there’s ever an apocalypse and food supplies are cut off, Korčula will be just fine,” says Lucie.
 She recommends an olive oil and honey producer I might visit tomorrow, open year-round.
-It’s all incredible wholesome – and the wines are delicious, light, citrussy and zingy.
+It’s all incredibly wholesome – and the wines are delicious, light, citrussy and zingy.

 The next morning, I take the 40-minute stroll east to St Anton, a small residential village home to a wee 14th-century chapel of the same name.
 Nearby is the sustainable farming company OPG Komparak, where Mariela’s enthusiasm for honey and beehives is infectious.
 She tells me how the Queen is selected, the fearsome organisation skills of the female workers, and the relative uselessness of the males (beyond breeding).
 We both take a moment and sigh while staring into the middle distance.
 Then she lets me try the gold: sage and heather-scented honey, pine-infused jars, some with a hint of mandarin.